Rules for the 2019 Lightning Cup

 REFEREES DECISIONS ARE FINAL NO PROTESTS NO APPEALS.
 Final Rulings-The final interpreter of the foregoing rules and regulations and any matters not provided for in these rules will the Tournament Committee, whose decisions shall be final.

-Misapplication of the Laws of the Game may be a vialid basis for a protest.
-Thus, a refee’s judgement shall not be a basis for protests.
+Misapplication of the Laws of the Game may be a valid basis for a protest.
+Thus, a refereee’s judgement shall not be a basis for protests.
 Any protest must be presented in writing to the Tournament Director with one hour of the completion of the game in protest.
 All protests must be accompanied with a $150 bond.
 If protest is upheld, the bond will be returned.
 Any protest against any team that has already been eliminated will not be entertained.

 a.
 Any player or coach ejected from a game will be ineligible to participate in the next scheduled game.
 The player/coach passcard is to be turned in to the site headquarters immediately following the initial suspension game.
 If dismissed in the last game, a red card report will be filed with the state association and disciplinary action will be determined by that association.
 A red and yellow card report is provided to the state association that teams participating in the tournament come from.